Marriage annulment lawyers

 If both parties agree to the annulment, this means it is 'uncontested, making the process relatively straightforward as long as you meet the necessary criteria.

-However, if one party disagrees and chooses to contest the annulment, our solicitors will need to gather evidence and put a case together to prove that the marriage is invalid.
+However, if one party disagrees and chooses to contest the annulment, our lawyer will need to gather evidence and put a case together to prove that the marriage is invalid.
 In many cases, an annulment can be granted in as little as three to five months.
 However, if the annulment is contested or there are unusual circumstances surrounding the marriage, it can take longer.

 The best solicitors to fight your corner!
 I struggled with a nasty unmarried couple dispute alone for over a year before biting the bullet and paying for proper legal support.
 I had one previous experience with a cheaper less well-known solicitor and I just felt completely let down and not a priority.
 But with Slater and Gordon, from start to finish, I felt supported 100% and valued.
 B L (family and personal matters case)